SampadKarmaker/Face-Mask-Detection/README.md

 - ✅ Real-time face detection using OpenCV’s DNN-based SSD model
 - 🧠 MobileNetV2-based deep learning model for mask classification
-- 🔊 Voice alerts via `pyttsx3` when no mask is detected
 - 🖼️ Bounding boxes with labels and confidence scores

 ---